ncerros/workdayscheduler/README.md

 # workdayscheduler
 ##
-This dayly planner provides an easy way to add and organize a busy daily schedule.
+This daily planner provides an easy way to add and organize a busy daily schedule.
 With this planner by clicking the save button, events ca be save during each hour.

 ###